pepstock-org/Charba/readme.md

 At every build, **Charba** is also checked by [Sonar.io](https://sonarcloud.io/dashboard?id=pepstock-org_Charba) in order to have the pulse of its quality.

+In the project, it's also provided the [FindBugs](https://github.com/pepstock-org/Charba/blob/2.8/charba.fbp) project to looking offline for bugs.

 Going to next release
 ---------------------